Towards a Combinatorial Understanding of Lattice Path Asymptotics: Acknowledgments

 \section{Acknowledgments}

-We are grateful to Andrew Rechnitzer for some initial discussions on using the upper half plane as an upper bound, in addition to useful comments from Killian Raschel, Michael Renardy, Philippe Biane, and Jean-Fran\c cois Marckert.
-MM is also very grateful to LaBRI, Universit\'e Bordeaux I, which acted as a host institution during the completion of this work.
+We are grateful to Andrew Rechnitzer for some initial discussions on using the upper half plane as an upper bound, in addition to useful comments from Kilian Raschel, Michael Renardy, Philippe Biane, and Jean-Fran\c cois Marckert and J\'er\'emie Lumbroso.
+MM is also very grateful to LaBRI, Universit\'e de Bordeaux, which acted as a host institution during the completion of this work.